Movanna/database_population/README.md

 For the last step in the process of publishing these texts using the Generic Digital Edition Platform, see my repo [transform_texts](https://github.com/Movanna/transform_texts).

+For a specific guide to the scripts and the project's data and infrastructure, as well as hands-on instructions for updating the database, please see the [readme for the publishing process](https://github.com/Movanna/database_population/blob/main/README_publishing_process.md).

 ## 1. Populate table subject
 Table subject holds information about persons.